5 Strategies That’ll Help You Beat Uber’s Surge Pricing on New Year’s Eve

 1. Play the System

-Everyone has a friend who installs every ride-hailing and ride-sharing app imaginable on their phone and flips through them until they find a price they like.
+Everyone has a friend who installs every ride-sharing app imaginable on their phone and flips through them until they find a price they like.

 Download Uber, Lyft, Via or whichever app floats your boat.
 Fill ’em up with your billing info so you’re ready to go on the big night, then start scanning the competition.
 By having multiple options, you increase your chances of avoiding surge pricing.